How to Write a Great Personal Profile

 Without giving all my tricks away (that’s what I get paid for remember!) here are three tips to help you get a better understanding of how to write a personal profile.

-3 Quick Tips On Writing A Personal Profile
+3 Tips On Writing A Great Personal Profile

 1) Stick to the facts - a profile should be a factual statement about what you can do and not just about your personality.
 Sure, you can say “I’m an energetic Events Manager…” but don’t go spouting on about how you’re hard working and reliable because everyone says that and that’s just your own opinion of yourself.
 Your CV should contain supporting evidence; so if they see you held down 2 part-time jobs whilst at uni for example then you’ve clearly demonstrated your ability to work hard.